shardkul/Anyfin_Assignment/README.md

 Steps to decrypt the encrypted email.

 1. Open the decryption_query.sql placed under pipeline_encryption_task folder
-2. Open the secret.key sent over another email.
+2. Unzip the attached secret_key.zip and use the value under secret.key for decryption.
 2. Replace the <private_key> place holder in sql with secret.key file contents and execute.

-Note: